ojw92/NLP-VOC/README.md

 **vocdashboardsnap.png** shows a snapshot of the Power BI dashboard created with VOC data (altered, dummy data)

-Some of the concepts utilized in the project files and covered in the notes include:
+Some of the algorithms and analytical methods utilized in the project files and the notes include:

     * NLP & sentiment analysis
     * data cleaning (preprocessing) for NLP